Bilimsel Raporlar

 THE BRAINSTEM

 The brainstem sorts its pieces of information by tone and timbre or quality of the piece of sound.
 The brainstem preserves the sound and starts to distinguish the sets of sounds as phonemes, that don’t carry any meaning in themselves.
-Ratey 94 The medulla examines the vibrations for spatial characteristics.
-Ratey 94 We maintain mental maps in our cortex to estimate WHERE the sound comes from – per research that has come out from Michael Graziano at Princeton University.
-Ratey 113
+(Ratey, 1994) The medulla examines the vibrations for spatial characteristics.
+(Ratey, 1994) We maintain mental maps in our cortex to estimate WHERE the sound comes from – per research that has come out from Michael Graziano at Princeton University.
+(Ratey, p.
+113)

 OLIVARY STUDY - HEARING NEAR & FAR